Chemical Markup Language - CompChem Convention

 3.4 Model Calculation

-A model calculation concept represents the computation, the optimisation or the iteration processes for computational job.
 The calculation process may or may not be of interest to some scientists; therefore, the model calculation is an OPTIONAL information in CompChem.

 A model calculation concept in CompChem is represented by a module element with a dictRef="compchem:calculation" attribute on a module element.
 Such a module will be addressed as an calculation module or an calculation module element in this convention.